thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta/README.md

  [![BCH compliance](https://bettercodehub.com/edge/badge/Raouf25/Spring-Boot-efficient-search-API?branch=master)](https://bettercodehub.com/)

 ## Objective
 Take the previous version of efficient search API and enable it for **OKTA OAuth2.0 Web App authentication**.
 When you browse the URL, it will redirect the page to OKTA authentication page and upon success you will be redirected to the API output page.
+Implements OpenId connect Web Application method of OKTA for OAuth2.0

 ### Changes done from the original fork (https://github.com/Raouf25/Spring-Boot-efficient-search-API)
 * docker-compose added
 * Dockerfile changed to skip tests
 * mysql-dump, data and config directories added to support MYSQL database initialization
 * pom.xml changed to include mysql dependency
-* pom.xml changed to include OKTA dependency
+* **pom.xml changed to include OKTA dependency**
+* **application.properties** changed to **application.yml** (used http://www.allencoders.online/converters/props2yaml)
-* application.properties changed to externalize the DB connection from H2 to MYSQL
+* application.yml changed to externalize the DB connection from H2 to MYSQL
-* application.properties changed to externalize OKTA configuration
+* **application.yml changed to externalize OKTA configuration**
 * data.sql changed to a full dump and moved to mysql-dump directory instead of /src/main/resources
 * To run simply execute "docker-compose up -d --build" (change variables as needed in docker-compose.yml)